 So Then, Why Should I Care About a Nine-Year-Old Oscar Show?

 If you’ve read this far, you’re most likely older than a millennial, and probably wondering why you should care.
 After all, that was nine years ago!
 Right?

 And as absurd as it may seem, we actually have to return to an even earlier time.
 How far back?
 Try 20 years!

 The year was 2000 – the height of the Y2K Millennium bug scare and eleven years prior to Newman’s taking home his 2nd Oscar.
 2000 also marked the inspiration date for today’s post.
-It was then when I first intended to put to paper an exceptional experience in my photography career.
+It was then that I first intended to put to paper an exceptional experience in my photography career.
 Obviously, it entailed working with Randy Newman.

 To the point, blogging, as we understand it today, was still a few years away from becoming mainstream.
-While it was blossoming, it had to translate into its primary function of energizing Search Engine Optimization “juice,” generating traffic to websites.
+While it was blossoming, it had yet to translate into its primary function of energizing Search Engine Optimization “juice,” generating traffic to websites.

-I other words, I put it off.
+In other words, I put it off.
 No, not procrastination, but rather an exercise of prioritization.
 The words may sound similar but the former is entirely unrelated to my reason for shelving my memoir until now.

 And, to be completely candid, were it not for being quarantined in my home while the world is put on hold during the COVID-19 Pandemic, I don’t think I would have made the time to write it down today.

 The Call • Friday, May 26, 2000

 Just hours before the opening preview of Randy Newman’s new musical, The Miseducation of Randy Newman, I got a call.